 command terminated with exit code 1

-For more information about AppArmor, see AppArmor profiles in Kubernetes.
+For more information about AppArmor, you may check the AppArmor profiles in Kubernetes.

 Secure computing

 While AppArmor works for any Linux application, seccomp (secure computing) works at the process level.
 Seccomp is also a Linux kernel security module, and is natively supported by the Docker runtime used by AKS nodes.
 With seccomp, the process calls that containers can perform are limited.
 You create filters that define what actions to allow or deny, and then use annotations within a pod YAML manifest to associate with the seccomp filter.
 This aligns to the best practice of only granting the container the minimal permissions that are needed to run, and no more.